update 11/24/17 1:05pm: The Instant DUO60 is sold out. And after some thinking and YouTube videos, I’m just going to grab the 3Q version of it selling for $49 on Amazon http://amzn.to/2A5AMdq This same thing sell retail at Target stores for $99. For those who don’t have Amazon Prime, but have a Targ

 But what if you…

-A. Don’t care for the yogurt option for your first Instant Pot,
+A. You don’t care for the yogurt option for your first Instant Pot,

-C. Want to have the new Cake or Egg feature of the $119 model,
+D. want to have the new Cake or Egg feature,

 Price: $64.99 at the time of this writing.

-It is made by Instant Pot, the same size as the DUO60 Instant Pot, and recipes will turn out the same in both.
-This model does not make yogurt, nor have Poultry and Bean/Chili buttons.
-These buttons were replaced by Cake and Egg buttons, the new features of the DUO60 Plus, but without its $119 price tag.
+It is the same size as the retired DUO60 Instant Pot.
+It does not make yogurt, nor have Poultry and Bean/Chili buttons.
+These buttons were replaced by Cake and Egg buttons, the new features of the DUO60 Plus, without the price tag.
 You can still cook chicken and chili manually as provided by almost all Instant Pot recipes.
-For these reasons, I recommend the Instant Pot LUX60.
+For these reasons, So, I recommend the Instant Pot LUX60.

 For many, Amazon reviews play a deciding factor in purchasing an item or not.
-The DUO60 has almost 40,000 with more than 4.5/5 stars rating.
+The retired DUO60 has almost 40,000 with more than 4.5/5 stars rating.
 The new version DUO Plus has 564 and the LUX60 has 1295 reviews.
 These 2 latter are also pulling in an overall of 4.5 stars.
-Over time, it too will increase in reviews, though probably not as high as the 40k acquired during its peak in popularity in the last couple of years.
+Over time, it too will increase in reviews, though not the 40k acquired during its peak in popularity in the last couple of years.

 I did find this review quite valuable: